-The theme of the decoration in the chapel is that of the Rosary, clearly expressed in the repetition of the rose decorating all side altarpieces, but especially in the painted canvas on the tribune where Virgin Mary hands the Rosary to Saint Dominic, who used it to convert heretics to Catholicism.
+The decoration focus on Rosary themes, clearly expressed in the various roses painted around the altarpieces and especially in the painted canvas of the main altar, where we see Virgin Mary handing the rosary to Saint Dominic, who uses it to convert heretics to Catholicism.
 The same canvas depicts Saint Dominic handing that same rosary to another Dominican friar.
-And the background shows a scene of the purgatory in flames with several characters representing different social classes and stretching out their hands for salvation.
+The background depicts the purgatory in flames, while several characters representing different social backgrounds stretch out their hands asking for salvation.

-All sculptures of the altarpieces portray the Mysteries of Christ in a three-dimensional and theatrical way, as if it was an actual theatre play.
-The sculptures are placed like actors in a theatre, framed on stage by painted backgrounds and sculptured curtains.
-The main figures connected to Christ are always sculptured in gilded woodcarving whilst the remaining ones, the secondary figures, are polychromed.
+All sculptures of the altarpieces portray the Mysteries of the Rosary in a three-dimensional and theatrical manner, making it seem like an actual theatre play.
+The sculptures are placed like actors in a play, framed on stage by painted backgrounds and sculptured curtains.
+The main characters connected to Christ are always sculptured in gilded woodcarving whilst the secondary characters, are only polychromed.

-The headliner of the nave represents the Marian symbols, such as the tower, the cedar, the palm, the mirror, the sun and the moon and the coat of arms of the Dominicans.
+On the Ceiling of the nave are represented Marian symbols, such as the tower, the cedar tree, the palm tree, the mirror, the sun, the moon and the Dominican coat of arms.

-The Sorrowful and Glorious Mysteries are depicted in the altarpieces of the main chapel, whose coffers on the ceiling include the symbols of the Passion of Christ.
+The Sorrowful and Glorious Mysteries are depicted in the main altar.
+The ceiling is ornamented with symbols of the Passion of Christ.

-The part of the altarpiece representing the Sorrowful Mysteries was certainly created at a later stage, as the main altarpiece it forms part of was roughly sawn for this purpose, hence covering the bases of the main columns.
-The set of the Sorrowful Mysteries are represented in the six panels below the Crucified Christ.
-These panels depict the Agony of Christ in the olive tree garden, the moment of the Betrayal of Judas, holding a bag with presumably 30 silvers, The Scourging at the Pillar, The Crowning with Thorns, The Carrying of the Cross as the moment of the Passion of Christ (crying women, Christ with the Cross and Veronica), and finally Christ on the holy sepulchre, represented in a single piece of terracotta of great sculptural beauty.
+The altarpieces representing the Sorrowful Mysteries were certainly created at a later stage, as the main altarpiece was roughly sawn for the purpose of covering the bases of the main columns.
+The Sorrowful Mysteries are represented in the six panels below the Crucified Christ.
+These panels depict the Agony in the garden, the Betrayal of Judas, holding a bag with presumably 30 silvers, The Scourging at the Pillar, The Crowning with Thorns, The Carrying of the Cross as the moment of the Passion of Christ (crying women, Christ carrying the Cross and Marie Magdalene), and finally Christ on the holy sepulchre, Death of Our Lord, represented in a single piece of terracotta of great sculptural beauty.

-On the wall to the right of the main chapel we have an altarpiece showing the Resurrection of Christ, though “guarded” by the Roman soldiers and in front the altarpiece on the Ascension of Christ in the presence of the figures of the Apostles Peter, James and John.
-Then look up at the upper part of the main altarpiece again, with figures representing the Divine Trinity, the Assumption of Our Lady to the skies and her coronation and, finally, to the headliner with a small cartouche symbolising the Pentecosts/ Descent of the Holy Spirit.
+On the wall to the left of the main altar we see an altarpiece representing the Resurrection of Christ, while “guarded” by the Roman soldiers and to the right, we see an altarpiece representing the Ascension of Christ in the presence of his three main apostles: Peter, James and John.
+In the upper part of the main altar, we see depictions of the Divine Trinity, the Assumption of Mary, The Coronation of the Virgin and to top it all, on the headliner there is a small cartouche symbolising the Pentecosts/ Descent of the Holy Spirit.